NishantSahni/MachineLearning/Classification Model For Classifying Wheat Kernel/Readme.md

 All of these parameters were real-valued continuous.

-NOTE: This data set requires preprocessing before it can be used.
-Alignment is inconsistent between attributes.
+NOTE: This data set required preprocessing before it was used.